quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part54_Discounting-awa.md

 }
 ```

 This code snippet demonstrates how to calculate the value function using per-decision importance sampling.
-The key is the calculation of \( \tilde{G}_t \) for each time step and then averaging these values.
+The key is the calculation of $\tilde{G}_t$ for each time step and then averaging these values.

 ??x